 Also dear to my heart, it may encourage people to stretch themselves, to enter new frontiers, and even in our hopelessly risk-averse society, to embrace and manage risk…This is a valuable additional resource for Arctic sailors of whatever vintage, and I strongly recommend it.”

 Readers will find harbor chapters are selective, not exhaustive, as are lists of necessities for the boat and activities for you once you get there.
 Harbors are chosen for location and accessibility, activities, history, or passage-making benefits.
-Information provided focusses on marine services, land-based activities of tourist interest, hiking and day-tripping opportunities, museums, Viking history, cultural sites, and significant geographical attractions.
+The information provided focuses on marine services, land-based activities of tourist interest, hiking and day-tripping opportunities, museums, Viking history, cultural sites, and significant geographical attractions.